OfficeDev/Microsoft-Teams-Samples/samples/graph-chat-lifecycle/csharp/README.md

 1. Removing member from chat
 1. Listing member in chat
 1. Listing apps in chat
-1. Installing polly app to chat
+1. Installing Polly app to chat
 1. Adding Polly tab and pinning it.

 ## Prerequisites